TKomericki/Rhetos-wiki/Rhetos-coding-standard.md

 ### Formatting

 * Use [Allman indentation style](https://en.wikipedia.org/wiki/Indent_style#Allman_style).
-* Simple embedded concepts can be written in a single line, for example `ShortString Name { Required; Unique; }`, instead of writing the curly brackets separately in each line.
+* Simple nested concepts can be written in a single line, for example `ShortString Name { Required; Unique; }`, instead of writing the curly brackets separately in each line.
 * Use 4 spaces for indentation instead of tabs.
 * Use one empty line to separate logical groups of code.
   Avoid more than one empty line.